pelithne/client-credentials-flow-with-APIM/README.md

 Depending on the identity (or AD group) of the Daemon, the APIM will allow access to different parts of the backend API.

+For simplicity, the Daemon is represented by REST calls from Postman (or similar) but if you want to write a real application no one is stopping you :-)

 ## Create a Resource Group

 Start by logging in in to the Azure portal, and make sure you are in your "Home", https://portal.azure.com/#home